 Further we consider a Gaussian MAB, when rewards are normally distributed with probability density functions

-We assume that mean rewards $m_1,m_2,…,m_J$ are unknown.
-Variances of rewards $D_1,D_2,…,D_J$ are assumed to be known.
-Therefore, the considered MAB can be described with vector parameter $\theta=(m_1,…,m_J )$.
+We assume that mean rewards $m_1,m_2,\ldots,m_J$ are unknown.
 In \cite{kolnogorov2018,garbar2021} it is shown that incorrect values for variances only slightly affect overall rewards, therefore they can be estimated during the initial steps of control.
-That means that the requirement to know the variances can be removed.
+That is the reason we assume that the variances of rewards $D_1,D_2,\ldots,D_J$ are assumed to be known.
+Therefore, the considered MAB can be described with vector parameter $\theta=(m_1,\ldots,m_J )$.

 Gaussian MAB can be useful in a batch processing setting \cite{perchet,gao,kolnogorov2012}.
-In that scenario gambler can only change the choice of the arm after he or she has used it for a given number of times (a batch).
+In that scenario gambler can only change the choice of the arm after they have used it for a given number of times (a batch).
 According to the central limit theorem, the sum of rewards for a batch will have a normal distribution (if batch size is relatively large) for a wide range of distributions of single-step rewards (if variances of rewards are finite).
 Batch processing can be also performed in parallel.

 When some control strategy $\sigma$ is used, the expected cumulative reward will be lower than the maximally possible.
 That happens due to the fact that some number of steps will be spent to explore the distributions of arms’ rewards.
 Maximal cumulative reward would be obtained if the most lucrative arm was known and used on every step of the control.
-The expected difference between the maximal possible and the obtained rewards is called the regret and can be found as
+The expected difference between the maximal possible and the obtained rewards is called the regret and can be expressed as

 $E_{\sigma,\theta}(\cdot)$ denotes the expected value calculated with respect to measure generated by strategy $\sigma$ and parameter $\theta$.
 Therefore, the goal of control is to minimize the regret.